HangDENG-coder/Active_Learning_Algorithms_In_Semantic_Segmentation_Model/README.md

 # 🔬 Active Learning for Urine Sediment Classification

 This repository implements an uncertainty-driven active learning pipeline for improving model performance on urine sediment classification while minimizing manual labeling effort.
 The framework combines uncertainty estimation, sample selection, and human-in-the-loop annotation to target the most informative data for labeling.

+Please be noted, out of intellectual property protection, here we are not sharing the model and data related files, but only the active learning algorithms.

 ## 📜 Overview